micronesianmacarthur/java-database-capstone/user_stories.md

 # User Stories

+---
 ## Admin User Stories
 ### User Story 1
 **Title:**
-As an Admin user, I want to log into the portal with my username and password, so that I can manage the platform securely.
+As an Admin, I want to log into the portal with my username and password, so that I can manage the platform securely.

 **Acceptance Criteria:**
 1. Admin must be presented with login page requesting username and password.